ljonesdesign/linux-access/README.md

 # linux-access
-A few sample files to intoduce Access Queries
+A few sample files to introduce Access Queries

 The file systems on Mac, PC, and Linux operating systems are essentially database systems.
-In this short demo you will ```gitclone``` the files in this repository into your
+In this short demo I will ```gitclone``` the files in this repository into my opal account and use the ``ls`` command to